JeremiahKaren/35percent.github.io/_posts/2016-12-12-draft-more-on-notting-hill.md

 Lambeth claims to have section 106 monitoring procedures.
 We can show that they are clearly not effective.

-In 2013, Lambeth Council [sold](/img/LRclaremontgarages.pdf) land on its Claremont East estate in Brixton Hill to Notting Hill Housing for the knock down price of £1.5m, on the basis that it would provide 100% social rented housing.
+In 2013, Lambeth Council [sold](/img/LRclaremontgarages.pdf) land on its Claremont East estate in Brixton Hill to Notting Hill Housing Trust for the knock down price of £1.5m, on the basis that it would provide 100% social rented housing.

 ![](/img/claremontlanddisposal.png)
 *Extract from [planning committee minutes](https://moderngov.lambeth.gov.uk/mgAi.aspx?ID=13743)*